AET is Here!

 If drivers do not have E-ZPass transponders, a camera will take images of their license plates, known as Pay-By-Plate, and registered owners of the vehicles will receive statements in the mail.

-Drivers will also have the ability to pay their statements online beginning in early 2026.
-If they choose to, at that time, they may also set up registered Pay-By-Plate accounts –
+Drivers also have the ability to pay their statements online in the GoRMTA payment portal.
+If they choose to, at that time, they may also set up registered Pay-By-Plate accounts –called GoRMTA accounts – to make managing statement payments easier.

 Cash